PredixDev/predix-seed/tutorials/USERAUTH.md

   In a Windows environment, the command **certutil** can be used to generate the same value.
 Please refer to this [link](https://technet.microsoft.com/en-us/library/cc732443\(v=ws.11\).aspx) to learn about thiscommand.
   After running the above command in your chosen environment, copy the output (which should be a string) and paste it to the **base64Credential** variable in the configuration file.

-  Here is an example of all three configuration variables populated with values in *localConfig.json* :
+  Here is an example of all three configuration variables in *server/localConfig.json* populated with their respective values :

 ```
     "clientId": "app_client_id",
     "uaaURL": "https://162665f2-e477-488a-93d1-bb33ccb3d568.predix-uaa.run.aws-usw02-pr.ice.predix.io",
     "base64ClientCredential": "YXBwX2NsaWVudF9pZDpzZWNyZXQ=",
 ```

 ### Verify the Application
 4. With the configurations in place, restart the local application

-5. Access the */secure* route once more, as in step 1 of the previous section.
-Notice that the browser now returns a page that says *Unauthorized*, instead of being unable to find that page.
+5. Access the */secure* route again, as in step 1 of the previous section.
+Notice that the browser now returns a page that says * * *Unauthorized*, instead of being unable to find that page.
 This is because that route has now been defined as an authenticated route.
 Other routes that have also been defined are */login* and */logout*.

 6. Access the */login* route.
 Notice that the browser is redirected to the login page of the authentication service.

 7. Enter valid credentials in the authentication page.
 Upon successful login, the browser is redirected to the */secure* route, which now shows the text **This is a sample secure route**.
-At this point, the browser is now in the authenticated state, where such routes are recognizable.
+At this point, the browser is now in the authenticated state, and access to such route is now authorized, unlike in the 2nd step in this section.

 8. Access the */logout* route

 Include the authentication feature in the distribution package